-- Being busy makes you feel a sense of importance which you cannot get by yourself.
-Maybe the feeling is that we expect people around us will look at you and your importance will increase.
+- Being busy makes you feel a sense of importance that you cannot get by yourself.
+Maybe the feeling is that we expect people around us will look at us and your importance will increase.

-- Being busy allow us to not focus on what is really important, being busy is allow us to avoiding paying attention to your personal needs and what is important to you.
+- Being busy allows us to not focus on what is really important, being busy is allow us to avoid paying attention to our personal needs and what is important to us.

 - Being busy is like a drug, you might feel euphoria being busy and In some circles being busy is considered cool… something is going on constantly and that could be exciting.